-Extensions of time for submission of assignments and projects may be granted only in the most unusual circumstances and must be applied for prior to the due date.
+Extensions of time for submission of assignments and projects may be granted only in the most unusual circumstances and must be applied before the due date.
 Requests for extensions received after the due date of assignments, will not be accepted.